Idoneal genera and K3 surfaces covering an Enriques surface: Introduction

 \begin{theorem}[Keum's criterion \cite{Keum90}] A K3 surface \(X\) with transcendental lattice~\(T\) covers an Enriques surface if and only if there exists a primitive embedding \(T \hookrightarrow \Lminus\) such that there exists no vector \(v \in T^\perp\) with \(v^2 = -2\). \end{theorem}

-The aim of this paper is to restate Keum's criterion in a way that makes the condition on \(T\) more explicit and easy to be checked, completing the work started by Sertöz~\cite{Sertoez05} and Ohashi~\cite{Ohashi}, and partially continued by Lee~\cite{Lee12} and Yörük~\cite{Yoruk}.
-Clearly, lattices \(T\) of signature \((2, \lambda - 2)\) which embed primitively in \(\Lminus\) such that if for each primitive embedding \(T \hookrightarrow \Lminus\) there exists \(v \in T^\perp\) with \(v^2 = -2\) deserve special attention.
-We call them \emph{exceptional} lattices.
+Our aim is to restate Keum's criterion in a way that makes the condition on the transcendental lattice~\(T\) more explicit and easy to be checked, completing the work started by Sertöz~\cite{Sertoez05} and Ohashi~\cite{Ohashi}, and partially continued by Lee~\cite{Lee12} and Yörük~\cite{Yoruk}.